 Textbook information will be included in the syllabus posted in your online course.
 Most textbooks may be purchased or rented from the KU Bookstore.
 If your instructor has selected an online textbook resource or e-text, specific purchasing instructions will be found in the online course.

 How do exams work in online classes?

-Exams for online classes may be administered either online through Blackboard or in person at an approved testing center, depending on instructor preference.
+Exams for online classes may be administered either online through Blackboard or Canvas or in person at an approved testing center, depending on instructor preference.
 Exam information can be found in your online course syllabus.
 If the instructor requires proctored or supervised exams, instructions will be included in your online course that tell you how to set up your exam appointment.
 Proctored exams can sometimes be taken online using a proctoring service like ProctorU, otherwise they will be administered in-person on the KU campus by the instructor or by the Center for Online and Distance Learning.
 Students living outside of Lawrence who are required to take in-person exams may take their exams at an approved testing center such as a university, community college, or public library in their area.
 Instructions for requesting an off-site exam will be found in your online course.